hapijs/hapi/API.md

 Access: read only.

-An array containing the names of all configued cookies.
+An array containing the names of all configured cookies.

 #### <a name="server.type" /> `server.type`